Fall in Line: Release and promotion

-Recording and composition
+Recording

 Aguilera co-wrote "Fall in Line" alongside Johnny Simpson, Mark Williams, Audra Mae, Jon Bellion, and Raul Cubina, while the production was handled by Jon Bellion.
 The track was recorded at The Guest House in Hollywood Hills, California, while the mixing was handled by Manny Marroquin at Larrabee Sound Studios.
 The mastering was performed by Dave Kutch at The Mastering Palace, New York City.
 Instrumentation for the song included trumpet and flugelhorn by Ryan Svendsen.

+Composition
-The song is performed in the key of C major with a slow tempo of 40 beats per minute, and the vocals span from the low note of B2 to the high note of C6, with Lovato's belting range reaching up to B5.

-"Fall in Line" has been described as a "feminist anthem" and a sequel to Aguilera's 2003 song, "Can't Hold Us Down" with a lyrical content of women's rights.
-The introduction to the song is the track "Dreamers", which "features a group of young girls declaring goals like 'I want to be a journalist,' 'I want to be heard,' 'I want to be president.'"
-Aguilera stated that the track was recorded a few years ago and before movements such as Time's Up and Me Too came out.
+"Fall in Line" is performed in the key of C major with a slow tempo of 40 beats per minute, and the vocals span from the low note of E3 to the high note of C6.
+The song has been described as a "feminist anthem" and a sequel to Aguilera's 2003 song, "Can't Hold Us Down" with a lyrical content of women's rights.
+The introduction to the song is the track "Dreamers", which "features a group of young girls declaring goals like 'I want to be a journalist', 'I want to be heard', 'I want to be president.'"
+Aguilera stated that the track was recorded a few years ago from the release and before movements such as Time's Up and Me Too came out.
 She added: "It was the song that needed to be heard.
 Because of what I witnessed when I was growing up I always felt really driven to have a voice that my mom kind of never had in my childhood.
 So I've always wanted to be that advocate for women and anybody that was struggling to have their own voice."